Stress management is key to avoiding increased symptoms when living with a voice condition

 Techniques to Manage Stress

-Not everyone responds to the same treatments for SD or related voice disorders, that is why it is important to look at stress and various management methods as a part of your total, self-care plan.
+Not everyone responds to the same treatments for their voice disorder, which is why it is important to look at stress and various management methods as a part of your total self-care plan.

 What situations make you feel physically and mentally agitated?
 Once you know this, you can avoid them when it’s reasonable to use coping strategies when you can’t.